 Quick Feeding Tips for Pet Sitters

 There are three different options for feeding your fish while you are out on vacation: a pet sitter, an automatic feeder, or a vacation feeding block.
-Each has its own list of pros and cons, so you will need to determine which option is best for you and your fish.
+Each has its pros and cons, so you will need to determine which option is best for you and your fish.
 Since fish are unique, you will also need to consider the specific care requirements for your species.

 Featured Image Credit: Pixel-Shot, Shutterstock